London Institute for Healthcare Engineering logoLondon Institute for Healthcare Engineering logo

 • Commitment expected: Min of 1 day a week for Stage 1, 2 days a week for Stage 2

-Important information
+Programme information

 LIHE is the latest trailblazing initiative from King’s College London